 Communications must be sent to a Local Court registry, not to a magistrate.
-Letters and emails to a court registry must always be copied to the other side, including the prosecution.
+Where a matter has been fixed for hearing at Downing Centre Local Court, communications may be sent to the Chief Magistrate's Office.
+Letters and emails to a court registry or the CMO must always be copied to the other side, including the prosecution.
+For example, see R v TW [2022] NSWLC 16 [1]-[16].